A journey that started from 128KBPS.

 The servers were fast and there was always somebody available via online chat.
 Everything seemed very professional.
 But I was a bit sceptical because there was no company info, and the website didn’t look professional.
 But I still decided to give it a go.

 Later, when I checked my Paypal, I noticed something weird.
 The hosting company had a personal Gmail account which knocked all of my remaining confidence.
 How can I trust a web hosting company that offers free emails but doesn’t have its own?
 I then checked their Trustpilot and found very unprofessional responses to one-star reviewers.

 I contacted the company to terminate my account.
 The person on the chat (probably the owner) was very friendly and he refunded me instantly. ( I offered him some advice too)

 UPDATE: The person listened to my advice and now, the website has basic company info and location in their website.

-Going back to Asura, at first, I was a bit reluctant about their service.
+Going back to Asura, I was initially a bit reluctant about their service.
 But I took a chance (and advantage of a 30-day money-back guarantee) and purchased their cheapest plan.
 Then I added my domain and went to install WordPress.
 It was blazing fast.
 I transferred my two websites (500+Mb and 200+Mb) almost instantly and within an hour, everything was running smoothly.

 This is my story, web history to be precise.
-I feel like I have travelled a lot, starting with 128kbps to 100plus Mbps (and still occasionally complaining about speed)
+I feel like I have travelled a lot, starting with 128kbps to 100plus Mbps (and still occasionally complaining about the speed)